All About Osteoarthritis

 Surgical Follow up

-During the 48 - 72 hrs after your surgery you can expect a call from our clinical care team to check in on you after you have been discharged from the hospital.
+After your surgery you can expect a call from our clinical care team to check in on you after you have been discharged from the hospital.
 We are dedicated to your care and are here to assist with your healing post operatively as well.
 In addition, you will visit the Clinic for your 2 week follow up and removal of sutures/staples.
-A kinesiologist will assess your range of motion and mobility.
+A member of our clinical team will assess your range of motion and mobility.

 Following your surgery you can expect to complete a 3 month and 12 month follow up questionnaire as well as a potential clinical visit to assess recovery, quality of life and range of motion.